 Any job is a lot more pleasant when you know that it’s valued.

-While some jobs are unsavory in nature or are just plain difficult and hard, at the end of the day, you know it has its place.
-It helps make the world go round and has a source of value, which can make a difference not only to the job itself, but to your well-being, state of mind, and purpose, when you’re in that working environment.
+While some jobs are unsavory in nature or are just plain difficult and hard, at the end of the day, you know it has their place.
+It helps make the world go round and has a source of value, which can make a difference not only to the job itself, but to your well-being, state of mind, and purpose when you’re in that working environment.

 When you’re self-employed, you don’t have the gratification that comes from hearing “job well done!” from your boss.
 You tend to lean on your colleagues or on other like-minded people in your community, but it’s not quite the same because you’re not working for them.